 The design of the drydock that first appeared in Star Trek: The Motion Picture originated in the aborted Star Trek television series Phase II.
-When the script of the original pilot, “In Thy Image,” called for a drydock, Mike Minor came up with a design that closely resembled the final product.
-A model was created at Magicam in September 1977.
+When the script of the original pilot, “In Thy Image”, called for a drydock, Mike Minor came up with a design and Magicam built a miniature in September 1977.

-When Phase II turned into The Motion Picture, and due to the increased resolution demands of movie photography, Magicam’s model had to be discarded.
-Andrew Probert, who joined Star Trek as a concept designer for the first feature, was tasked with redesigning the facility.
+When Phase II became The Motion Picture, and due to the increased resolution demands of movie photography, Magicam’s model had to be discarded.
+Andrew Probert, who joined Star Trek as a concept designer for the first feature film, was tasked with redesigning the facility.

 Coming full circle

-Probert told Starlog magazine (March 1980) that his first concept was “to have the drydock fit the shape of the Enterprise as snugly as possible.
+Probert told Starlog magazine in 1980 that his first concept was “to have the drydock fit the shape of the Enterprise as snugly as possible.
 This would allow the drydock to unfold and open — dramatically — to allow the ship to exit,” he said.

 I wanted to make it hexagonal or circular and give it a center of gravity that worked well, it could orbit the Earth and we could have the whole thing rolling together.
 It would have been much more spectacular…